logzio/cloudwatch-metrics-helpers/namespaces/README.md

 #### Changelog:

+- **1.2.1**:
+  - Added debug mode support for enhanced troubleshooting.
+  - Added generation and return of physicalResourceId for improved CloudFormation resource management.
 - **1.2.0**: Added the functionality of `CUSTOM_NAMESPACE` to specify a unique namespace.
 - **1.1.0**: Support adding all namespaces by setting `AWS_NAMESPACES` with `all-namespaces`.
 - **1.0.0**: Initial release.